vjones209/cybersecurity-portfolio/README.md

 ## Objective

 My goal is to stay updated and current in my knowledge within the world of computing and technology.
+I also created this portfolio to demonstrate my learning and knowledge in progress.

 ## Skills